dustinpfister/blog_posts/_posts/threejs-examples-clock-basic.md

 layout: post
 categories: three.js
 id: 581
-updated: 2021-05-24 14:39:01
+updated: 2021-05-24 14:41:20
-version: 1.18
+version: 1.19
 ---

 I feel as though I need to work on things that are fun now and then with javaScript at least once in a while, otherwise I will end up hating what I love if it make it all about work and no play.
-With that being said [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) is certainly an example of fun javaScript, rather than dull but useful jaavScript.
-Also I often find myself making clocks because they are a quick yet fun thing to make with javaScript and canvas elements, yet there is a great deal of room for creativity when it comes to that kind of project.
+With that being said [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) is certainly an example of fun and exciting javaScript, rather than dull but useful jaavScript.
+Sure there might prove to be many examples of practical application of threejs to write about, however I often see it more as something to play with when it comes to making simple animations, games, and toy like projects.

+I often find myself making clocks because they are a quick yet fun thing to make with javaScript and canvas elements, yet there is a great deal of room for creativity when it comes to that kind of project.
 So then todays post will be on a [threejs example](/2021/02/19/threejs-examples/) that is a javaScript powered basic clock which should prove to be a simple fun little project.

 <!-- more -->